 Crime Degree Conduct Penalty Possessing methamphetamine manufacturing material 2 nd degree Possessing a precursor, solvent, or chemical reagent with intent to use it or knowing another intends to use it to produce methamphetamine.
 Class A misdemeanor • Up to 1 year in prison • Up to \$1,000 (NY Penal §§ 220.70 to 220.71) 1 st degree Subsequent conviction of the 2nd degree crime within 5 years of a previous conviction of the crime.
-Class E felony • 1 to 1.5 years in prison • Alternate penalty of up to one year • Up to \$5,000 Possessing methamphetamine precursors (NY Penal § 220.72) - With intent to use or knowing that another intends to use it to manufacture methamphetamine, possessing a: • precursor and • solvent or chemical reagent Class E felony • 1 to 1.5 years in prison • Alternate penalty of up to one year • Up to \$5,000 Possessing marijuana (NY Penal § 221.05) - Presumably, this punishes conduct not covered by the criminal penalties described below Up to \$100 If prior drug conviction in prior 3 years: up to \$200 If two prior drug convictions in prior 3 years: up to 15 days in prison, up to \$250 fine, or both Possessing marijuana (NY Penal §§ 221.10 to 221.30) 5 th degree Possessing marijuana • In a public place, and the marijuana is burning or open to public view or • preparations weighing more than 25g Class B misdemeanor • Up to 3 months in prison • Up to \$500 4 th degree Possessing more than 2 oz of marijuana preparations Class A misdemeanor • Up to 1 year in prison • Up to \$1,000 3 rd degree Possessing more than 8 oz of marijuana preparations Class E felony • 1 to 1.5 years in prison • Alternate penalty of up to one year • Up to \$5,000 2 nd degree Possessing more than 16 oz of marijuana preparations Class D felony • 1 to 2.5 years in prison • Alternate penalty of up to one year • Up to \$5,000 1 st degree Possessing more than 10 lbs of marijuana preparations Class C felony • 1 to 5.5 years in prison • Alternate penalty of up to one year • Up to \$15,000
+Class E felony • 1 to 1.5 years in prison • Alternate penalty of up to one year • Up to \$5,000 Possessing methamphetamine precursors (NY Penal § 220.72) - With intent to use or knowing that another intends to use it to manufacture methamphetamine, possessing a: • precursor and • solvent or chemical reagent Class E felony • 1 to 1.5 years in prison • Alternate penalty of up to one year • Up to \$5,000 Unlawful Possession of Cannabis(NY Penal § 222.25) A person is guilty of unlawful possession of cannabis when he or she knowingly and unlawfully possesses cannabis and such cannabis weighs more than three ounces or concentrated cannabis and such concentrated cannabis weighs more than twenty-four grams. • Up to \$125 Unlawful Possession of Cannabis(NY Penal § 222.30) 3rddegree Possessing marijuana cannabis and such cannabis weighs more than sixteen ounces; or concentrated cannabis and such concentrated cannabis weighs more than five ounces.
+Class A misdemeanor Up to 1 year in prison Up to \$1,000 Unlawful Possession of Cannabis(NY Penal § 222.35) 2nddegree cannabis and such cannabis weighs more than five pounds; or concentrated cannabis and such concentrated cannabis weighs more than two pounds.
+Class E felony 1 to 1.5 years in prison Alternate penalty of up to one year Up to \$5,000 1st degree cannabis and such cannabis weighs more than ten pounds; or concentrated cannabis and such concentrated cannabis weighs more than four pounds.
+Class D Felony 1 to 5.5 years in prison Alternate penalty of up to one year Up to \$15,000